venkateshchary/plogs/README.md

 Plogs also offers `@plogs.deeptrace`.
 Plogs' `deeptrace` function is another method decorator that can offer more insight.
-`@plogs.deeptrace` will specifically show a color-coded stack trace and the state of each variable in the error-prone stack frame. *Note* - `deeptrace` is not optimized for performance and can be slow to produce an error message on functions with an abnormally amount of variables'
+`@plogs.deeptrace` will specifically show a color-coded stack trace and the state of each variable in the error-prone stack frame. *Note* - `deeptrace` is not optimized for performance and can be slow to produce an error message on functions with an abnormal amount of variables.

 ```python3
 import plogs